 The optional motorized fresh air damper allows fresh air into the space to be conditioned.
-When the Fresh Air switch is in the yes position the damper door is open and allows fresh air into the space.
-When the damper door switch is in the no position, the damper door is closed and does not allow air in the space.
+When the Fresh Air switch is in the "YES" position the damper door is open and allows fresh air into the space.
+This feature is only available when the indoor fan is on.
+When the damper door switch is in the "NO" position, the damper door is closed and does not allow air in the space.